Wizkas0/PR-LabelGenerator/README.md

 # PR-LabelGenerator
-An action to automatically generate labels for PRs based on the PR title.
+An action to automatically add labels to a pull request, based on its title.
+The action is triggered when a pull request is made, and labels are added to that pull request.

-The labels to be added is based on a key-value mapping which is specified in the workflow file.
-If the title contains the keyword (case insensitive) the value is the corresponding label to be added.
+The labels to be added are based on a key-value mapping which is specified in the workflow file.
+If the title contains the keyword or key-phrase (case insensitive), the corresponding value will be added as a label to the PR.

 ## Usage
 ### Workflow file